You may want to read

 Without faith, it is impossible to please Him (Hebrews 11:6).

 Pleasing God is not about what you do, but about resting in the only One who could please God.
 Even on your best day, with your best works, you would not be acceptable to God (Isaiah 64:6).
-Mable is a Christian, who is trying to please God by performing for Him.
+Mable is a Christian who is trying to please God by performing for Him.
 Before she met with her counselor, she tried to please others, as noted by the bullet points above.
 After she had met with her counselor, she switched to trying to please God, as indicated in the examples below.
 Mable did not change.
 She only switched who she wanted to like her.

 As you can see, when her biblical counselor gave her a list of things to do to please God, Mable was initially excited about her new list.
 People pleasing, self-reliant, performance-driven people love lists.
-After a while, she could not juggle her new list of spiritual disciplines with the rest of her life.
+After a while, she could not juggle her new list of spiritual disciplines for the rest of her life.
 Eventually, discouragement set in.
 Then depression.
 The self-imposed demands were too much.
 From her perspective, God was not pleased with her, and her poor performance was proof.

 Mable’s functional theology was an effort to manage (manipulate) God’s pleasure by what she did rather than what Jesus did.
 Her understanding of Christ’s work was limited.
-She believed the gospel was for her salvation while her obedience was for her sanctification.
+She believed the gospel was for her salvation, while her obedience was for her sanctification.

 Obedience is, of course, important for the Christian.
-The key idea is to make sure your obedience is not an effort to please God, but a response to your faith in God.
+The key idea is to make sure your obedience is not an effort to please God but a response to your faith in God.
 This idea is the context of Paul’s words to the Corinthians, “We make it our aim to please Him.”
-(See 2 Corinthians 5:9) Paul hoped the Corinthians would understand that pleasing God was a walk by faith rather than a walk by sight (2 Corinthians 5:7).
+(See 2 Corinthians 5:9.)
+Paul hoped the Corinthians would understand that pleasing God was a walk by faith rather than a walk by sight (2 Corinthians 5:7).